Number of pupils and pupil premium grant (PPG) received

 • have been eligible for free school meals (FSM) at any time in the last six years £955

 • have been in care for more than six months : £2345

 • have parents/carers in the armed services, who face particular challenges : £310

 • Children who have ceased to be looked after by a local authority in England and Wales due to adoption, a special guardianship order, a child arrangements order or a residence order : £2340

 The aim at Outwood Academy Danum is to develop many robust intervention strategies, all of which are designed to support each individual student to achieve their full potential.
 Our aim is to ‘narrow the gap’ between different groups of students and fulfil one of our core aims “to raise standards for all students by sustaining and enhancing performance and to develop the whole child”.

 Below is a list of strategies that we use to support students and the total cost of some of these strategies.
 The intervention strategies exceed by far the total amount we receive for the Pupil Premium.
 The Pupil Premium is used to support all of these strategies:

 • Revision sessions for students who are examined are to be held at regular intervals throughout the year.
-Sessions are provided within the school day, evenings, weekend and during holiday time.
+Sessions are provided within the school day, evenings, and weekends and during holiday time.

-• All students have access to Hegarty, an online resource used to set homework, review lesson outcomes and guide students through activities.
+• All students have access to Hearty Maths, and online resources through Google Classroom to set homework, review lesson outcomes and guide students through activities.

 • Revision guides/packs are provided for students in Maths, English and Science